-EMT Psychomotor Examination Results
+EMR/EMT Psychomotor Examination Results

-Psychomotor Exam candidates are required to complete seven (7) skills as described above when taking a full attempt of the psychomotor examination.
+Psychomotor Exam candidates are required to complete five (5) EMR or seven (7) EMT skills as described above when taking a full attempt of the psychomotor examination.
 Candidates are eligible for up to two (2) full attempts of the psychomotor examination, provided all other "Entry Requirements" of the NREMT are met.
-New graduates from an EMT course seeking initial NREMT certification have no more than two (2) years from their date of course completion to successfully complete all components of the NREMT certification process (cognitive and psychomotor examinations).
+New graduates from an EMR/EMT course seeking initial NREMT certification have no more than two (2) years from their date of course completion to successfully complete all components of the NREMT certification process (cognitive and psychomotor examinations).
 Grading of the psychomotor examination is on a Pass/Retest/Fail basis:

 - a.
 Passed psychomotor examination results are valid for up to 24 months from the date of the examination, provided all other "Entry Requirements" for NREMT are met. - b.
-Candidates are eligible to retest three (3) or less skills when taking a full attempt. - c.
-Candidates are eligible for up to two (2) retest attempts of the three (3) or less skills failed for no more than 24 months from the date of the examination, provided all other "Entry Requirements" for NREMT are met. - d.
+Candidates are eligible to retest two (2) or less skills for EMR and three (3) or less skills for EMT when taking a full attempt. - c.
+Candidates are eligible for up to two (2) retest attempts of the two (2) or less skills for EMR and three (3) or less skills for EMT, failed for no more than 24 months from the date of the examination, provided all other "Entry Requirements" for NREMT are met. - d.
 If offered, only one (1) retest attempt may be completed on the same day.
 Retests must be completed in an all-or-none fashion.
 The candidate must retest the specific skill(s) failed.
 Incomplete psychomotor examination attempts cannot be scored or reported.
 Candidates are not permitted to complete only a portion of the skills that need retested.
 Same-day retest opportunities are not mandated or guaranteed at any OEMS approved psychomotor examination site. - e.
 Failure of any skill on the second retest attempt constitutes complete failure of the entire psychomotor examination. - f.
-Candidates who fail four (4) or more skills have failed the entire psychomotor examination. - g.
-Candidates who fail the entire psychomotor examination must submit official documentation of remedial education to OEMS or approved agent before attempting the entire psychomotor examination (all seven [7] skills) on their next full attempt of the psychomotor examination, provided all other "Entry Requirements" for NREMT are met.
-This official documentation must be signed by the EMT Training Program Director or Training Officer that verifies remedial training over all skills has occurred since the last unsuccessful attempt and the candidate has demonstrated competence in all skills.
-Should a candidate fail the second full and final attempt of the psychomotor examination, the candidate must complete a new, OEMS approved EMT Training Program.
+Candidates who fail three (3) or more skills for EMR and four (4) or more skills for EMT have failed the entire psychomotor examination. - g.
+Candidates who fail the entire psychomotor examination must submit official documentation of remedial education to OEMS or approved agent before attempting the entire psychomotor examination (all five (5) or all seven [7] skills) on their next full attempt of the psychomotor examination, provided all other "Entry Requirements" for NREMT are met.
+This official documentation must be signed by the EMR/EMT Training Program Director or Training Officer that verifies remedial training over all skills has occurred since the last unsuccessful attempt and the candidate has demonstrated competence in all skills.
+Should a candidate fail the second full and final attempt of the psychomotor examination, the candidate must complete a new, OEMS approved EMR/EMT Training Program.

-Please note that the OEMS reserve the right to nullify and invalidate scores from any EMT psychomotor examination that does not meet acceptable criteria for validation of equivalent psychomotor competencies outlined herein.
+Please note that the OEMS reserve the right to nullify and invalidate scores from any EMR/EMT psychomotor examination that does not meet acceptable criteria for validation of equivalent psychomotor competencies outlined herein.